AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/column-row-settings/table-settings.md

 To change the number of rows that are displayed:

-1. Click the number next to Rows at the tops of the table.
+1. Click the number next to [!UICONTROL Rows] at the tops of the table.

    ![](assets/row-number.png)